chaoss/augur/docs/source/getting-started/database.rst

 Creating a Database
 ~~~~~~~~~~~~~~~~~~~~~

 After you've created your PostgreSQL instance, you'll need to setup a database in which to install the schema, as well as set up a dedicated augur user.
-You can do this with the SQL commands below.
+You can do this with the SQL commands below (be sure to change the password!).

 .. code::